Dating App Crime: Study Warns Sex Crimes on the Rise

 Recent media headlines allude to increasing dating app-related crimes in the US.

-While the Cleveland Rape Crisis Center similarly blames online meetings for the ongoing rise in sexual assault and rape cases throughout the Cleveland area, according to newsnet5.com.
+The Cleveland Rape Crisis Center blames online meetings for the ongoing rise in sexual assault and rape cases throughout the Cleveland area, according to newsnet5.com.

 By conducting a thorough study based on a vast collection of similar media reports throughout the US, we can form a comprehensive picture of the impact of digital dating on crime rates at a national level.